Overview of the Extra Content

 So far, there are four sets of travel diaries available as single posts:

-Winter Trip to Hokkaido (January 2025)
+Winter Trip to Hokkaido + Substack link (January 2025)

-Hiking the Kyoto Trail (November 2024)
+Hiking the Kyoto Trail + Substack link (November 2024)

-Walking Goto Islands (March 2024)
+Walking Goto Islands + Substack link (March 2024)

-The pages are mobile-friendly, but if you have the option, the desktop version is custom-designed to make these lengthy diaries easier to read.
+The pages are mobile-friendly, but if you have the option, the desktop version on the website is custom-designed to make these lengthy diaries easier to read.
 While I will continue posting the travel diary series on Substack, once completed, they will also be continually added to the website as a single post.

 Destination Itineraries